 Bending stainless steel is the process of reshaping sheets, bars, or tubes into angles or curves without cracking.
 Unlike cutting or welding, it relies on controlled force through a press brake, roller, or manual tools.
 Stainless steel’s high tensile strength, low ductility, and issues like springback or work hardening make bending harder.
 Results depend on the grade (such as 304 or 316) and the method used (air bending, bottoming, or coining).

 To improve accuracy, fabricators use CNC press brakes with V-dies or radius tooling that minimize cracking and surface damage.
 Though challenging, bending is vital for durable parts in automotive, construction, food, and medical industries.
-Success relies on balancing the material’s behavior with proper tooling, force control, and safety practice
+Success relies on balancing the material’s behaviour with proper tooling, force control, and safety practice

 Read more: Sheet metal bending: A complete guide